ExampleNode/customjs-example/README.md

 Choice 1:
-You can change the variables to whatever you want and you can also change the console.log message: edit inside this '' do not change any other code ("Choice 1: Part 2"), After that you can put in varname(); and the varname will be the name of the variable that you made then after that run the file and you will be able to make your own custom js (This is only an example)
+You can change the variables to whatever you want and you can also change the console.log message: edit inside this '' do not change any other code (look at "Choice 1: Part 2" if you want to change it), After that you can put in varname(); and the varname will be the name of the variable that you made then after that run the file and you will be able to make your own custom js (This is only an example)
 -----------------------------------------------------------------------------------------------------------------------------------------